superjaru/Transaction-Broadcasting-and-Monitoring-Client/README.md

 ## Usage

-- **TransactionClient Module**
+- **TransactionClient Module :**
   The core functionality is defined in TransactionClient.js.
 This file contains the logic for broadcasting a transaction and monitoring its status.

-- **Example Script**
+- **Example Script :**
   index.js is an example script that demonstrates how to use the TransactionClient module.
 This example shows how the module can be integrated into another application.

-- **Handling Transaction Status**
+- **Handling Transaction Status :**

-  CONFIRMED: The transaction has been processed and confirmed.
+  - CONFIRMED: The transaction has been processed and confirmed.
 No further action is needed.
-  FAILED: The transaction failed to process.
+  - FAILED: The transaction failed to process.
 Log the message and end the execution.
-  PENDING: The transaction is awaiting processing.
+  - PENDING: The transaction is awaiting processing.
 The script will continue to check the status every 5 seconds until it changes.
-  DNE: The transaction does not exist.
+  - DNE: The transaction does not exist.
 Log the message and end the execution.

-  - **When you run index.js, it will broadcast the transaction and then continuously monitor its status until it changes from "PENDING", logging the final status to the console.**
+    **When you run index.js, it will broadcast the transaction and then continuously monitor its status until it changes from "PENDING", logging the final status to the console.**